Memetic (comic): Issue One

+Issue Two

 On the morning of "Day Two", society begins to descend into chaos as armed police forces and screamers kill each other in the streets.
 Throughout the day, as more people begin screaming, the screams become louder and louder to everyone near them.

 Barbara escorts Marcus to Washington D.C., to lead a small task force to Oregon to confront the creator and original poster of the image, who they believe might have a cure.
 The task force is made up of Marcus, Dr. Peter Klein, Captain Meredith Schroeder and Sgt.
 Casey Quinn.
 The team makes their way through an airplane hangar to find a plane to take to Oregon but they are ambushed by screamers.
 Casey is killed in the fighting while the remaining team members manage to secure a plane.

 Aaron and Ryan decide to go to the college's medical center where Aaron is relieved to find a large stock of his medication.
 However, he also finds his parents, who have become screamers, locked behind a glass window by his doctor Crowne.
 Crowne has become delusional due to the meme's effects, and is distressed by Aaron's inability to feel the same euphoria.
 He attempts to capture Aaron so that he may be operated on to correct his colorblindness but Aaron breaks the window and frees his parents, who kill Crowne.

 Fleeing the medical center, Aaron and Ryan take refuge in an abandoned apartment where they have sex.
 Afterward, Ryan reveals that he accidentally saw the meme that morning.
 Aaron begs Ryan not to leave him alone but Ryan is afraid of turning into a screamer like his brothers did and commits suicide by jumping from the apartment balcony.

 In the airplane, Marcus, Peter and Meredith hear the screams of the screamers over their radio and experience a wave of euphoria.
 Peter realizes that the meme has already evolved and explains that the screams of the screamers are combining to reveal the "next shape" of the meme.
 By hearing the screams, Marcus and the others have experienced the effects of viewing the image and now only have twelve hours left to complete their mission.